mighty-gerbils/gerbil/README.md

 Gerbil is an opinionated, some might even say tendentious, dialect of Scheme designed for systems programming.
 It provides a state of the art macro and module system on top of the Gambit runtime and compiler and an extensive standard library.
-One way to think of Gerbil is that Gerbil is to Gambit as C++ is to Marc Feeley's C.
+One way to think of Gerbil is as the C++ to Marc Feeley's C.

 The macro system is based on quote-syntax, and provides the full meta-syntactic tower with a native implementation of syntax-case.